sustrik/tiles/README.md

 ```

 Although there is no particular need for manipulating rectangular areas of text
-here tiling can be employed to make the code more readable.
+in this case tiling can be employed to make the code more readable.

 ```python
 def greet(name):